Reading time: 7 min.

 Are there alternative hair loss treatments?

-Finasteride isn’t the best hair loss treatment for everyone.
+While Finasteride is one of the best hair growth products for men, it isn’t right for everyone.
 It’s unsuitable for most women, and the potential side effects can deter some men from opting for this treatment.
-(Get in touch to discover the best female hair loss treatment service based at the Wimpole Clinic.)

-However, there are plenty of alternative hair loss products that work available, including other medications, vitamin therapy, laser hair loss treatment, and hair transplants.
+However, there are plenty of alternatives to Finasteride available, including Minoxidil, laser hair loss treatment, and hair transplants.

-Studies suggest that combining treatments such as Finasteride and Minoxidil can improve the chances of successful hair growth even more [3], so getting a personalised treatment plan is the best way to stimulate sustained hair growth.
+Studies suggest that combining treatments such as Finasteride and Minoxidil can improve the chances of successful regrowth [5], so the best way to stimulate sustained hair growth is to get a personalised treatment plan.

 How can you tell if Finasteride is working for you?

 When you’re anxious to see results, it can be tempting to constantly monitor your hair for signs of growth.
-However, hair restoration is a slow process that needs time, care and patience.
+But hair restoration is a slow process that needs time, care and patience.

-What can I do if I am worried about hair thinning?
+What to do if you’re worried about hair thinning?

 Dr Luciano Sciacca (GMC)